The translation of this document is outdated.

 meeting shall indicate the agenda of the meeting, and it shall

-have appended the draft decision of the city or municipality
+have appended the draft decision of the council.

-In convening an extraordinary meeting of the city or
+In convening an extraordinary council meeting, the chairperson

 If the convening of an extraordinary meeting has been